-Last updated September 2016
+Last updated January 2017

 What is the Voluntary Right to Buy?

 The Government committed in the last General Election to extend the Right to Buy to housing association tenants.
-Housing Associations offered to voluntarily work with the Government to make this a reality.
+Housing associations offered to voluntarily work with the Government to make this a reality.
 Since then, we have been working with the Government to agree how this new offer will work in practice.